Text generation serving with NPU acceleration#

 On Windows: run

-scriptOn Linux: set
+setupvarsscriptOn Linux: set

-environment variables
+LD_LIBRARY_PATHandPATHenvironment variables

 as mentioned in deployment guide, in every new shell that will start OpenVINO Model Server.

-Depending on how you prepared models in the first step of this demo, they are deployed to either CPU or GPU (it’s defined in config.json
+Depending on how you prepared models in the first step of this demo, they are deployed to either CPU or GPU (it’s defined in config.json).
+If you run on GPU make sure to have appropriate drivers installed, so the device is accessible for the model server.

-ovms --rest_port 8000 --config_path ./models/config.json
+ovms --rest_port 8000 --config_path models\config.json

 Readiness Check#